gvwilson/sensibleadventures/nardica/nardica.md

 But no---there she was, still afloat!
 She wasn't a jelly dredger or a cargo hauler.
-She had been built to withstand gas attacks and swarms of tweaked wasps and the storms of the great southern ocean.
+She had been built to withstand gunfire and scalpel mines and the storms of the great southern ocean.
-She bobbed and wallowed,
-her deadly grace gone,
-but she stayed afloat.

-And then a streak out of nowhere slammed into her.
+She bobbed and wallowed like an oversized bath toy, her deadly grace gone, but as the water that had tried to claim her sluiced off her sides, she turned toward the *Guinevere*.
+Twin jets of white steam spurted from her stern as her engines briefly lifted above the waves, and then the *Taroona* surged forward once again.

+"Crap,"
+Wales said under his breath.

+Uncle Jack said something louder and much worse.
+"I knew you were trouble," he snarled at Wales as he reached for the control panel.

+Wales caught his wrist.
+"What are you doing?"

+"Cutting the affing engines!"
+Uncle Jack yanked his arm free, his face as red as Iffy had ever seen it.
+"You can't sink 'em and we can't outrun 'em so the only thing we got left is to run up the white affin' flag and hope you're all they take!
+And if you ever lay hands to me again on *my* ship, I'll---"

+*BOOM!*
+Without warning,
-Yellow-red flame jetted from her side.
+yellow-red flame jetted from the *Taroona*'s side.
-Another hit, and another,
-these two close to the waterline, and then something exploded inside the ship as the thunder from the first explosion reached them.
+Iffy shrieked as a second barely-seen streak hit the Aussie ship, then a third, these two just above the waterline as the *Taroona* heeled sideways under the force of the blows.
+Something exploded inside the ship, kicking her sideways like a child's toy.

 "Ya killed 'em,"
-Iffy whispered unbelievingly.
+Iffy whispered unbelievingly as the fearsome raider broke in two.
 She dragged her sleeve across her face.
 "Ya killed 'em all.
 Why'd ya do that?"